Moe1211/dockup/README.md

 1. Check that the repository name in GitHub matches the key in `registry.json`
 2. Verify the branch name matches
 3. Ensure Docker Compose file exists in the repository
-4. Check that SSH key is added to GitHub as a Deploy Key
+4. Verify GitHub App is configured: `ssh user@vps-ip "test -f /etc/dockup/github-app.json && echo 'configured'"`
+5. Check that GitHub App is installed on the repository
+6. See [GITHUB_APP_SETUP.md](GITHUB_APP_SETUP.md) for GitHub App troubleshooting

 ### Webhook not triggering